Doap/jlgriffith.doap.com/README.md

-framework for new client site
+Framework for new client site.